 What is Medicaid planning?

 Medicaid planning involves finding strategic ways to make certain your income and assets do not disqualify you from Medicaid and do not force you to spend down assets to get Medicaid benefits.
 Unsworth LaPlante, PLLC can provide assistance with using tools available under Vermont law so you can make a Medicaid plan.
 Medicaid planning will also help you to reduce the risk of asset loss due to Medicaid estate recovery.

 Medicaid estate recovery is required by the federal government, which mandates that states try to recoup some of the funds spend on providing care through Medicaid.
 In certain situations, such as when Medicaid paid for nursing home care for seniors, Medicaid will try to recover the funds paid out after the death of the benefits recipient.
 Medicaid does this by making a claim on the estate of the deceased person who had received Medicaid coverage for care.
 This can result in a substantial loss of assets to heirs or beneficiaries, but Medicaid planning can help to ensure that this does not happen.

 Who should get help with Medicaid Planning?

 If you have assets you do not want to lose due to a need for nursing home care, you should talk with a Vermont Medicaid planning lawyer.
-Unsworth LaPlante, PLC can offer you comprehensive assistance making your Medicaid plan so you can get covered by Vermont’s Medicaid program when you require care.
+Unsworth LaPlante, PLLC can offer you comprehensive assistance making your Medicaid plan so you can get covered by Vermont’s Medicaid program when you require care.
 Give us a call at (802) 879-7133 or contact us online to find out more about the ways in which a Vermont Medicaid planning lawyer can help you to protect assets and get covered.